smuruhesan/pdf-downloader/README.md

 ---

-## 2. System Architecture Diagram
+## 2. System Architecture & Step-by-Step Workflow

-Below is the architecture flow showing how the components interact.
+This diagram breaks down the exact sequence of events from the moment you open the app to the moment your PDF is saved.

 ```mermaid
 graph TD